Terminal Invasion

 Terminal Invasion is a 2002 science fiction television film directed by Sean S. Cunningham and starring Bruce Campbell and Chase Masterson.
 The plot involves a group of aliens disguised as humans who take over an airport in preparation for an invasion of Earth.
-A female pilot and a convicted murderer fight back.
+A pilot and a convicted murderer fight back.

 Plot

 A convicted murderer is being transported across the highway in a blizzard when the police wagon crashes into a tree.
 The officers and the prisoner, Jack, make their way through the blizzard to a small airport.
 In the restroom the officers are killed by an alien disguised as a preacher, who reveals a plan to invade and take over Earth.
 Jack kills the alien, who disintegrates.

 The pilot and the passengers awaiting their flight in the airport believe that Jack the prisoner killed the policemen until another woman is killed in a scuffle and her body also disintegrates.
 The other passengers tie Jack to a post and urge the pilot to fly out but she refuses due to the dangerous blizzard conditions.
 A businessman awaiting an important meeting threatens the pilot with a gun and shoots a human serviceman who stands in his way, killing him.
 Jack escapes and takes the gun back from the businessman.

 The baggage x-ray machine reveals that an elderly woman is an alien and she kills the airport security guard.
 Radio communications do not work and the pilot goes to the hangar, where she uses a radio found by children there.
 The children belong to no one and reveal themselves as aliens while Jack escapes with the pilot.
 They locate a two-person biplane and he convinces her to fly him to Canada to escape prosecution.